huzzziiii/Chip8-Emulator/README.md

 - 16 levels of stack
 - Stack is used to store return addresses when subroutines are called.

+## Display
+- Chip-8 language uses a 64x32-pixel monochrome display
+- Chip-8 draws graphics on screen through the use of sprites.
+(Sprite: group of bytes which are a binary representation of the image)

 ## Opcodes

 | Opcode | Description | Implemented |